SamsundarR/Bulk-Converter/src/pages/privacy-policy.md

 ---
 title: "Privacy Policy"
 layout: "~/layouts/MarkdownLayout.astro"
-excerpt: "Privacy policy of the Merge Docs Pro Add on"
+excerpt: "Privacy policy of the Bulk Converter Pro Add on"
 ---

 _Last updated_: January 06, 2024

 ## Who we are

-Our website address is: https://www.mergedocs.pro.
+Our website address is: https://www.bulkconverter.pro.

-At Merge Docs Pro (“We”, “Us”, “Our”), we respect the client’s (“You”, “Your” or “User”) privacy and protect it seriously.
+At Bulk Converter Pro (“We”, “Us”, “Our”), we respect the client’s (“You”, “Your” or “User”) privacy and protect it seriously.
 The use of information collected through our service shall be limited to the purpose of providing the service for which our Clients have engaged us.

 ## Limited Use Requirements

-Merge Docs Pro respects your privacy and only obtain, use the minimum necessary information from Google APIs to provide our services.
-Merge Docs Pro use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+Bulk Converter Pro respects your privacy and only obtain, use the minimum necessary information from Google APIs to provide our services.
+Bulk Converter Pro use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 ## Google OAuth Permissions Overview

 We request specific permissions through Google OAuth to enable the app’s functionality, as explained against each permission stated below:

 - **See, edit, create, and delete only the specific Google Drive files you use with this app** – To upload the converted Markdown to your Google Drive for your later reference.
-- **See, edit, create and delete all your Google Docs documents** – To read the content of Google Docs and convert it into Markdown or HTML format.
-Also to read the contents of the documents that you have added as a Snippets in the Snippets Library.

 - **Connect to an external service** – To connect to a Cloud function and upload images to AWS S3 to generate an image URL for use in Markdown.
 Display and run third-party web content in prompts and sidebars inside Google applications – To display the add-on as a right sidebar that provides the option to convert the document content to Markdown.
 - **Allow this application to run when you are not present** – This permission is a requirement for the OAuth token generation, which is essential for enabling the Google Picker API.
 The Google Picker allows you to select Google Docs that you’d like to add to your snippet library.

 Furthermore, in addition to the above functionality, we also retrieve the current user’s email ID.
-This is essential for purposes such as storing Merge Docs Pro license key validation on a per-user basis, tracking our service usage per individual user.
+This is essential for purposes such as storing Bulk Converter Pro license key validation on a per-user basis, tracking our service usage per individual user.

 ## What information do we collect?